HAEdwin/homeassistant_entity_receiver/README.md

 # Entity Receiver

 A Home Assistant custom component that receives entity state broadcasts from other Home Assistant instances via UDP.
-Use it together with my other entity broadcaster at https://github.com/haedwin/homeassistant_entity_broadcaster

 ## Features